 Who invented the telephone?

-The first person that comes into mind, as taught by our science teachers when we studied inventors and scientists in grade school, is Alexander Graham Bell.
+The first person that comes to mind, as taught by our science teachers when we studied inventors and scientists in grade school, is Alexander Graham Bell.
 But it appears that we were all wrong the entire time.

 Bell being the inventor of the telephone has been debunked in 2002 when the US Congress casted a vote and ruled out that it was an impoverished, little-known mechanical genius Antonio Meucci who developed the first telephone rather than Bell.